-Decide on the name of your integration point type. + The integration point type must be a unique identifier.
-You might use the package name of your integration point, with a meaningful name appended to the end, as in the following example: + [source,oac no warn]
+1. Decide on the name of your integration point type.

+The integration point type must be a unique identifier.
+You might use the package name of your integration point, with a meaningful name appended to the end, as in the following example:

+'''

 org.company.project:myMonitoringTabs

+'''

-2. After you have an integration point ID, use handlers to insert the integration point implementation(s). + Include code like the following below the place in your JavaServer Faces page where you would like to enable others to add their integration point implementations: + [source,oac\no\warn]
+2. After you have an integration point ID, use handlers to insert the integration point implementation(s).

+Include code like the following below the place in your Jakarta Server Faces page where you would like to enable others to add their integration point implementations:

-<event> <!afterCreate getUIComponent(clientid="clientid:of:root" component => \$attribute{rootComp}); includeIntegrations(type="org.company.project:myMonitoringTabs" root="#{rootComp}"); /> </event>
+'''

+<event>

+<!afterCreate

+getUIComponent(clientid="clientid:of:root"

+component=>$attribute{rootComp});

+includeIntegrations(type="org.company.project:myMonitoringTabs"

+root="#{rootComp}");

+/>

+</event>

+'''

-Change 'clientId:of:root' to match the 'clientId' of the outermost component in which you want others to be able to add their content (in this example, the tab set is the most likely choice).
-Also include your integration point ID in place of 'org.company.project:myMonitoringTabs'.
-If you omit the 'root' argument to 'includeIntegrations', all components on the entire page can be used for the 'parentId' of the integration points.
+Change clientId:of:root to match the clientId of the outermost component in which you want others to be able to add their content (in this example, the tab set is the most likely choice).
+Also include your integration point ID in place of org.company.project:myMonitoringTabs.
+If you omit the root argument to includeIntegrations, all components on the entire page can be used for the parentId of the integration points.
+Extending the asadmin Utility